microsoft/infinibatch/README.md

 ## Getting Started

-Infinibatch requires Python 3.5 and has no dependencies.
+Infinibatch requires Python 3.6 or higher and has no dependencies.
 There is presently no pip package.

 To install it, clone this repository and install it locally.